deyvinit/ai-extension-vscode/notes/04-ai-backend-integration.md

 ---

+## Editor Selection Context

+When a prompt is sent from the sidebar, the extension checks for any text currently selected in the active editor.

+If a non-empty selection exists, it is included as contextual input along with the user’s prompt before sending the request to the AI backend.
+If no selection is present, the assistant behaves normally.

+This allows the AI to generate responses that are directly grounded in the user’s current code or text without requiring additional UI interaction.

+---

 ## Key Learnings

 - Correct API versioning is critical for model availability
 - Authentication method must match the API specification
 - Cloud APIs may return transient errors even when integration is correct
+- Separating UI rendering from AI logic simplifies debugging and feature evolution